drmortalwombat/oscar64/README.md

 The #pragma data(), #pragma code() and #pragma bss() control the placement of the generated objects into sections other than the default sections.

+#### Heap and Stack sections

+The heap and stack sections have an initial size of 1K and 4K.
+The heap will grow to use all space between the end of the data/bss section and the start of the stack section.
+The size of the stack and the minimum size of the heap can be specified using pragmas:

+	#pragma stacksize( 4096 )

+	#pragma heapsize( 4096 )

+The linker will throw an error if the heap or stack cannot be placed without collision.

 ### Inline Assembler